 EACC

 Hyperlinks in the main body of the statistical release lead to data that may change with subsequent releases as a result of revisions.
 Figures shown in annex tables are a snapshot of the data as at the time of the current release.

-The post ECB | Euro area economic and financial developments by institutional sector: fourth quarter of 2020 first appeared on European American Chamber of Commerce New York [EACCNY] | Your Partner for Transatlantic Business Resources.
+The post ECB | Euro area economic and financial developments by institutional sector: third quarter of 2022 first appeared on European American Chamber of Commerce New York [EACCNY] | Your Partner for Transatlantic Business Resources.

+EACC